leeroybrun/node-mt-files-downloader/README.md

 This module wrap the [mt-downloader](https://www.npmjs.com/package/mt-downloader) module and let you :

 - Manage multiple downloads
-- Get stats
+- Get stats (speed, eta, completed, etc)
 - Auto-retry (continue) a download in case of error (ie. network error)
-- Manually restart a download
+- Manually resume a download from partial file
+- Stop and resume downloads
-- Get notified by events when a download start, fail, retry or complete
+- Get notified by events when a download start, fail, retry, stopped, destroyed or complete

 ## Install